 It is not only a question of cost, the silicon integrated circuits used in standard RFID inlays are unpackaged, which means that the fragile silicon is exposed, this can cause yield issues on high volume packaging lines.
 PragmatIC's FlexICs are robust and with their fast read times are ideally suited for high speed packaging lines.

 PragmatIC is working with several companies on pilot projects that are aimed at improving the circular economy across many market segments including food.
-More information will be available in 2021.

 In the future, RFID will be combined with low cost sensors, for example that can monitor temperature and can detect gases or odours.
 These solutions will allow the integrity of the supply chain to be checked and enable food to be kept longer safely.
 Reducing food waste also reduces packaging waste which further reduces the carbon footprint of food.